Sport Premium Overview

 - Inclusive competitive opportunities( disability/SEN)

-- Support with intra and inter school competition co-ordination and delivery
+- Support with internal and inter school competition co-ordination and delivery

 - Organised competitions at local/borough level